 - Heel–Face Revolving Door: Reggie can go from being an Arch-Enemy and rival for Archie to more of a Frenemy to Archie and being Vitriolic Best Buds with him who genuinely has some degree of concern and Pet the Dog moments with him.

 - Hot-Blooded: Reggie is hot headed, impulsive, reckless, passionate and boisterous.

 - Hunk: Reggie combines this with being a Pretty Boy because there's also emphasis on his athleticism and him being physically fit.

 - Jerkass Has a Point:

-- Far from the nicest student but he wasn't wrong when he told Archie that he needed to sit out once he noticed that Archie had a hurt hand.
+- He's far from the nicest student, but he wasn't wrong when he told Archie that he needed to sit out once he noticed that Archie had a hurt hand.
 And he turned out to be right because Archie's insistence on playing did make things worse for his hand later on.

 - His warning Archie about trying to confront the Black Hood, pointing out he's an armed criminal who’ll happy kill people and that Archie trying to take him on with a baseball bat is near suicide.
 Unfortunately, this inspires Archie to get a gun.